-We propose a new method ($G$-Mapper) for optimizing the cover parameter of a Mapper graph, motivated by the $G$-means clustering. $G$-Mapper involves an iterative procedure splitting covers using statistical tests and with the $GMM$.
-The Multipass AIC/BIC algorithm based on the $X$-means clustering iteratively splits intervals according to information criteria.
+We have proposed G-Mapper, a novel method for optimizing the cover parameter of a Mapper graph that is motivated by G-means clustering.
+G-Mapper involves an iterative procedure of splitting cover elements using statistical tests and Gaussian mixture models (GMMs).
+The Multipass AIC/BIC algorithm is based on $X$-means clustering and iteratively splits intervals according to information criteria.
 These two methods aim to select an optimal number of intervals.
-Another Mapper construction algorithm, called $F$-Mapper, relies on fuzzy $C$-means clustering.
-In contrast to the previous two algorithms, $F$-Mapper requires choosing the number of intervals in advance.
-We propose the number of intervals generated by $G$-Mapper as an input of $F$-Mapper, which turns out to be effective (see \secref{F}).
+Another Mapper construction algorithm, F-Mapper, relies on fuzzy $c$-means clustering.
+In contrast to the previous two algorithms, F-Mapper requires choosing the number of intervals in advance.
+To address this issue, we suggest utilizing the number of intervals generated by G-Mapper as an input for F-Mapper, and show that it is effective in our examples (see \secref{F}).

-Our experiments (given in \secref{Synthetic} and \secref{Real-World}) for synthetic and real-world datasets reveal that the $G$-Mapper algorithm generates Mapper graphs keeping the characteristic of a given data. $G$-Mapper works well even on non-spherical datasets and high-dimensional datasets as $G$-means does.
-We found that our $G$-Mapper algorithm extracts essential parts that are not uncovered by the Multipass BIC algorithm using information criteria (see \secref{Multipass}).
-In addition, the runtime comparison (given in \secref{runtimes}) shows that $G$-Mapper runs considerably faster than Multipass BIC.
-The running time of $G$-Mapper hardly depends on the dimension and the size of a given data set while Multipass BIC is greatly influenced by these factors.
+Our experiments (given in \secref{Synthetic} and \secref{Real-World}) for synthetic and real-world datasets reveal that G-Mapper is able to generate Mapper graphs that illustrate key features of the given data.
+G-Mapper works well even on non-spherical datasets and high-dimensional datasets as does G-means.
+We found that the G-Mapper algorithm extracts essential parts that are not uncovered by the Multipass BIC algorithm based on information criteria (see \secref{Multipass}).
+In addition, the runtime comparison (given in \secref{runtimes}) shows that G-Mapper considerably outperforms Multipass BIC.
+The running time of G-Mapper hardly depends on the dimension and the size of a given dataset while Multipass BIC is overwhelmingly influenced by these factors.

-Our $G$-Mapper method makes use of the GMM for splitting an interval into two overlapping intervals, which provides an elaborate splitting of intervals.
-Also, the GMM enables $G$-Mapper to start from the whole target space without choosing the initial number of intervals.
-Note that regardless of the distribution of a given dataset, the conventional Mapper employs uniform covers, and the Multipass AIC/BIC requires initialization of a cover and splits intervals uniformly.
-We utilize the means and the variances derived from the GMM for designing two overlapping intervals (refer to Section \ref{sec:$G$-Mapper_Algorithm}).
+The G-Mapper method makes use of a GMM for splitting an interval into two overlapping intervals, which provides an elaborate splitting of intervals.
+Also, this approach enables G-Mapper to start from the whole target space without choosing the initial number of intervals.
+In contrast, regardless of the distribution of a given dataset, the conventional Mapper employs uniform covers, and the Multipass AIC/BIC uniformly splits intervals and requires initialization of a cover.
+We utilize the means and the variances derived from the GMM for designing two overlapping intervals (refer to Section \ref{sec:G-Mapper_Algorithm}).
 Considering the weight of each mixture component would give a more specified splitting.